robjsliwa/todo-rs/article-part-2.md

 Here we use `tokio` and Warp test framework for testing.

 1. **test_add_todo**
-Description: This test is checking the functionality of the add_todo method.
+This test is checking the functionality of the add_todo method.
 It creates a new todo item and adds it to the memory store.
 Then, it retrieves the list of todo items for the user and verifies that the added item is present and has the correct properties.

 2. **test_get_todo**
-Description: This test verifies the functionality of the get_todo method.
+This test verifies the functionality of the get_todo method.
 After adding a new todo item, it retrieves the same item using its ID and validates that the retrieved item has the correct properties.

-3. **test_get_todos**
+1. **test_get_todos**
-Description: This test is designed to check the get_todos method, which should return all todo items for a specific user.
+This test is designed to check the get_todos method, which should return all todo items for a specific user.
 It adds two todo items with different user IDs and checks if the get_todos method is filtering todos based on the user ID correctly.

-4. **test_update_todo**
+1. **test_update_todo**
-Description: This test checks the update_todo method.
+This test checks the update_todo method.
 It adds a new todo item, then updates it with new values for the task description and completion status.
 After the update, it verifies that the changes were applied correctly.

-5. **test_delete_todo**
+1. **test_delete_todo**
-Description: This test verifies the delete_todo method.
+This test verifies the delete_todo method.
 After adding a new todo item, it deletes the item and checks if it was successfully removed from the storage.

-6. **test_delete_todo_not_found**
+1. **test_delete_todo_not_found**
-Description: This test checks the scenario where an attempt is made to delete a non-existing todo item or an item belonging to a different user.
+This test checks the scenario where an attempt is made to delete a non-existing todo item or an item belonging to a different user.
 It expects the method to return a NotFound error.

-7. **test_update_todo_unauthorized**
+1. **test_update_todo_unauthorized**
-Description: This test checks the unauthorized access scenario in the update_todo method.
+This test checks the unauthorized access scenario in the update_todo method.
 It attempts to update a todo item with a user context that does not match the user ID of the todo item, expecting an Unauthorized error as the result.

-8. **test_get_todo_not_found**
+1. **test_get_todo_not_found**
-Description: This test examines the get_todo method's behavior when attempting to retrieve a non-existing todo item or an item belonging to a different user, expecting a NotFound error as the result.
+This test examines the get_todo method's behavior when attempting to retrieve a non-existing todo item or an item belonging to a different user, expecting a NotFound error as the result.

-9. **test_get_todos_not_found**
+1. **test_get_todos_not_found**
-Description: This test checks the get_todos method when there are no todo items available for the user, expecting an empty list as the result.
+This test checks the get_todos method when there are no todo items available for the user, expecting an empty list as the result.

 Now let's run the tests again: